flyteorg/flyte/docs/introduction/flyte_fundamentals/index.md

 # Flyte Fundamentals

-This section of the **Getting Started** documentation will take you through the fundamental concepts of Flyte: tasks, workflows, and launch plans.
+This section of the documentation will take you through the fundamental concepts of Flyte: tasks, workflows, and launch plans.

 You'll learn about the full development lifecycle of creating a project,